fpiette/OverbyteICS/ReadMe8.txt

 > OverbyteIcsDnsQuery          DNS lookup component - useful for getting MX records
 > OverbyteIcsDprUpdFix.pas     IDE plugin for Delphi 2009 and 2010 to update old projects
 > OverbyteIcsEmulVT.pas        ANSI terminal emulation in a control
+> OverbyteIcsFileCopy.pas      Indexing, copying and deleting of multiple file directories
+> OverbyteIcsFileCopyW.pas     Same as OverbyteIcsFileCopy but Unicode for Delphi 2007.
 > OverbyteIcsFingCli.pas       FINGER client protocol - Find information about user
 > OverbyteIcsFtpCli.pas        FTP client protocol - file transfer
+> OverbyteIcsFtpCliW.pas       Same as OverbyteIcsFtpCli but Unicode for Delphi 2007.
+> OverbyteIcsFtpMulti.pas      FTP client that indexes, uploads or downloads multiple files
+> OverbyteIcsFtpMultiW.pas     Same as OverbyteIcsFtpMulti but Unicode for Delphi 2007.
 > OverbyteIcsFtpSrv.pas        FTP server protocol - file transfer
 > OverbyteIcsFtpSrvT.pas       FTP server protocol - helpers
+> OverbyteIcsFtpSrvW.pas       Same as OverbyteIcsFtpSrvW but Unicode for Delphi 2007.
 > OverbyteIcsHttpAppServer.pas HTTP server protocol - used to build advanced web servers
+> OverbyteIcsHttpMulti.pas     HTTP client that downloads multiple files from a list or by parsing web links
+> OverbyteIcsHttpMultiW.pas    Same as OverbyteIcsHttpMulti but Unicode for Delphi 2007.
 > OverbyteIcsHttpProt.pas      HTTP client protocol - used by the web
 > OverbyteIcsHttpSrv.pas       HTTP server protocol - used to build web servers
+> OverbyteIcsIpStreamLog.pas   IP stream logging, using TCP Client or Server, UDP Client or Server, sends simple text
 > OverbyteIcsLogger.pas        A component to log information
+> OverbyteIcsMailQueue.pas     SMTP Mail Queue with extended retries, multiple SMTP servers or MX look up
 > OverbyteIcsMimeDec.pas       MIME component - decode file attach, use with POP3
 > OverbyteIcsMultiProgressBar.pas A segmented progress bar
-> OverbyteIcsMultipartFtpDownloader.pas
-        FTP client protocol - download one file using simultaneous connections to speedup download
+> OverbyteIcsMultipartFtpDownloader.pas   FTP client protocol - download one file using simultaneous connections to speedup download
-> OverbyteIcsMultipartHttpDownloader.pas
-        HTTP client protocol - download one file using simultaneous connections to speedup download
+> OverbyteIcsMultipartHttpDownloader.pas  HTTP client protocol - download one file using simultaneous connections to speedup download
 > OverbyteIcsNntpCli.pas       NNTP client protocol - send and receive newsgroups messages
 > OverbyteIcsPing.pas          ICMP echo protocol - ping a host
 > OverbyteIcsPop3Prot.pas      POP3 client protocol - get mail from mail server